usnistgov/FIPS201/_Appendix/glossary.md

 Personally Identifiable Information (PII)
-: Information that can be used to distinguish or trace an individual's identity, such as name, social security number, biometric data records, etc. alone, or when combined with other personal or identifying information that is linked or linkable to a specific individual, such as date and place of birth, mother's maiden name, etc. [[M-17-12]](references.md#ref-OMB1712)
+: Information that can be used to distinguish or trace an individual's identity, such as name, social security number, _biometric data records_, etc. alone, or when combined with other personal or identifying information that is linked or linkable to a specific individual, such as date and place of birth, mother's maiden name, etc. [[M-17-12]](references.md#ref-OMB1712)